DhanushNehru/CustomCodeEditor/SECURITY.md

 We appreciate the efforts of security researchers in helping us maintain the security of Custom Code Builder and its users.

 ## Contact Us

-If you have any questions or concerns about our security practices or this policy, please contact us at [dhanushxenocrate@gmail.com](mailto:dhanushxenocrate@gmail.com).
+If you have any questions or concerns about our security practices or this policy, please contact us through our Discord server or via email at [Custom Code Builder Discord](https://discord.gg/Yn9g6KuWyA).

 Thank you for your commitment to security.